The importance of screening as an information security control

 For roles involving highly sensitive information, organizations may consider even more rigorous checks, such as polygraph testing or drug screening.

-Ongoing Screening and Re-evaluation
+Ongoing screening and re-evaluation

 Screening should not be a one-time activity.
 Regular re-screening, particularly for employees in sensitive positions, helps organizations quickly identify any changes in an individual’s circumstances that could impact their suitability for a role.